-- Load data to Dimension staging table DS_
+1. Load data to DS_

-- Call Dimension staging SP for all Dimensions
+2. Call Dimension staging SP for all Dimensions

-- Review errors in Dimension staging error tables DSE_
+3. Review errors in DSE_ tables

-- Load all hierarchies directly to H_ and HO_
+4. Load all hierarchies directly to H_ and HO_

-- Truncate SysCache_V_H_ (Parent-Child Hierarchies)
+i.
+Truncate SysCache_V_H_ (Only for Parent-Child Hierarchies)

-- Insert V_H_ into SysCache_V_H_ (Parent-Child Hierarchies)
+ii.
+Insert V_H_ into SysCache_V_H_ (Only for Parent-Child Hierarchies)

-- Load all Models directly to F_
+5. Load all Models directly to F_

 RowId: This column will be auto-populated.

-Input: A single bit field indicating if data input is allowed for the member.
-A value of 1 indicates this member accepts input while a value of 0 disallows input.
+Input: A single-bit field indicating if data input is allowed for the member.
+A value of 1 indicates this Member accepts input, while a value of 0 disallows input.

 Dimension Schema Example